Torrington Addiction Treatment Resources

 Drugs Take a Toll on State Population

-In 2018, 1,063 individuals sought treatment for substance abuse in Torrington.
-For mental health emergencies, 43% of diagnoses statewide were for substance use disorders.
+In 2019, 941 individuals in Torrington sought treatment for substance abuse.
+1,623 of those were for Mental Health disorders only, while 196 were for Substance Abuse.
+This totaled to 2,760 who sought help.
 During admission into treatment centers throughout Connecticut, individuals reported their substance of choice:

 Every year, residents in Torrington, Connecticut, die from drug overdoses.
-The statistics for 2018 are listed below:
+In 2019, the statistics are as follows:

 Substance use disorder is dangerous and life-threatening.
 It is important that you or your loved one obtain treatment.
 Treatment options are available so that you can again function freely in society.

 Alcohol dependency is deadly.
 Nearly 88,000 people in America die annually from incidents related to alcohol.
 Experts consider alcohol use disorder, or AUD, a brain disease that makes individuals lose control when it comes to alcohol consumption.
 Individuals have a compulsive desire for alcohol and can have very bad mood swings when not using the substance for an extended period.

 How do you know if you have AUD?
 If you answer “yes” to any of the questions listed below, then you may have AUD.

 - Do you get extremely moody when you don’t have a drink?

 - Do you feel like you can’t control the urge to drink?

 - Do you feel like you don’t have a handle on how much you need to drink?